 The Project entered into a co-location lease agreement with the Bar Association, a related party, commencing in November 2005 for an initial term of 15 years expiring in October 2020.
+On August 10, 2020, the lease was extended for a one year period through September 2021.
 The agreement specifies minimum rental payments and contingent payments based on increase in real estate taxes and operating expenses.
 The Project also leases certain office equipment under the terms of operating leases expiring through January 2022.
-Total expense under these agreements for the years ended March 31, 2019 and 2018 amounted to \$39,564 and \$39,962, respectively.
+Total expense under these agreements for the years ended March 31, 2020 and 2019 amounted to \$38,817 and \$39,564, respectively.

-Future minimum lease payment for the three years ending after March 31, 2019 are as follows:
+Future minimum lease payment for the two years ending after March 31, 2020 are as follows: